DOdrums/PortfolioProjectThree/README.md

 * [Regexland](https://regexland.com/regex-dates/) - to validate the date input with regex
 * [datascienceparichay](https://datascienceparichay.com/article/python-check-list-contains-only-numbers/) - to check if a string/list of strings consists of digits
-* [finxter](https://blog.finxter.com/how-to-convert-a-string-list-to-an-integer-list-in-python/#:~:text=The%20most%20Pythonic%20way%20to,x)%20built%2Din%20function.) - to convert a list of strings to a list of integers
+* [finxter](https://blog.finxter.com/how-to-convert-a-string-list-to-an-integer-list-in-python/#:~:text=The%20most%20Pythonic%20way%20to,x%20built%2Din%20function.) - to convert a list of strings to a list of integers
-* [stackoverflow(answer from Arash)](https://stackoverflow.com/a/70391597/16545052) - to delete rows of data from google sheet
 * [stackoverflow(answer from Shubham Naik)](https://stackoverflow.com/a/2803877/16545052) - to convert string date to datetime object
+* [youtube](https://www.youtube.com/watch?v=yPQ2Gk33b1U) - to edit/update specific cells in Google Sheet
+* [stackoverflow](https://stackoverflow.com/questions/287871/how-do-i-print-colored-text-to-the-terminal) - to style terminal text with colors

 ## Testing